-Since its launch in 1991 onboard NASA's Compton Gamma Ray Observatory, the Burst and Transient Source Experiment (BATSE) has been instrumental in shaping current understanding of GRBs \citep{1993ApJ...413..281B}.
-One of BATSE's most impactful achievements is its systematic collection of high-resolution light curves in four well-defined energy bands: 20-50 keV, 50-100 keV, 100-300 keV and above 300 keV, which has facilitated detailed multiband temporal and spectral investigations of GRB prompt emission.
+Since its launch in 1991 onboard NASA's Compton Gamma Ray Observatory, the Burst and Transient Source Experiment (BATSE) has been instrumental in shaping our current understanding of GRBs \citep{1993ApJ...413..281B}.
+One of BATSE's most impactful achievements is its systematic collection of high-resolution light curves in four well-defined energy bands: 20-50 keV, 50-100 keV, 100-300 keV, and above 300 keV, which has facilitated detailed multiband temporal and spectral investigations of GRB prompt emission.
 Using this extensive data set, \citet{2021ApJ...919...37H} found that most GRB pulses can be well characterized by a smooth, single-peaked emission profile accompanied by a temporally symmetric residual component, shedding new light on the structure and physical origin of GRB emission mechanisms.
-We also chose the BATSE data for our analysis because of the high sensitivity.
+We also chose the BATSE data for our analysis because of its high sensitivity.

-In this paper, we analyze the detrended fluctuations in the light curves of 163 long GRBs detected by BATSE, obtain a characteristic index (Hurst index) consisting of the light curves as a time series, and perform regression and correlation analyses between this index and 12 different physical parameters that have been observed for these long GRBs.
+In this paper, we analyze the detrended fluctuations in the light curves of 163 long GRBs detected by BATSE, derive a characteristic index (the Hurst index) from each GRB light curve treated as a time series, and perform regression and correlation analyses between this index and 12 different physical parameters that have been observed for these long GRBs.
 The paper is arranged as follows.
 In Section \ref{sec:data_analysis}, we present our data sample and describe the 12 physical parameters for which we performed the correlation analysis.
-The detrended fluctuation analysis model and its parameter selection and statistical analysis are presented in Section \ref{sec:method}.
-The results and conclusion are reported in Sections \ref{sec:results} and \ref{sec:discussion_conclusions}, respectively.
+The detrended fluctuation analysis model, along with its parameter selection and statistical analysis, is presented in Section \ref{sec:method}.
+The results and conclusions are reported in Sections \ref{sec:results} and \ref{sec:discussion_conclusions}, respectively.